kvc9128/Kubera/README.md

  *              e.
 Find a stock - TBD
  *              f.
 Access above functions - TBD
  *
-Step2: Class Stock
+Step2: Class Server.Stock
  *          1. Used to represent an individual stock ticker *
-Step3: Class Lakshmi
+Step3: Class Server.Lakshmi
  *          1. Used to represent one stock market.
 Currently the NYSE.
 Depicted as an individual class as it allows for expansion
  *
 Step4: Class X